freebasic/fbc/FreeBASIC/readme.txt

     - Type "fbc" (without quotes) to see a list of options.
 To compile the hello example type: "fbc examples/hello.bas", the hello executable file will be created at the "examples" dir.

+  o DOS version:

+    - Open the Command-Prompt if in Windows and change to the dir where the FreeBASIC archive was unpacked.
+For example, type "cd C:\FreeBASIC" (without quotes) and press Enter, if the archive was expanded to C:\.

+    - Type "fbc" (without quotes) to see a list of options.
+To compile the hello example type: "fbc examples\hello.bas", the hello.exe file will be created at the "examples" dir.

+    - You can also add the FreeBASIC dir to your PATH environment variable, so you will not have to switch to or type the FB's dir every time you want to compile your project's files.

 Requirements: